ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 [ERR-91015 : Communication failure.]
 ```

-Altibase will generate an error if there are no data files and checkpoint images for a tablespace.
+Altibase will generate an error if there are no data files and checkpoint image files for a tablespace.

 Now it is time to discard USER_MEM_TBS.